janodev/xcode4/templates/Project Templates/Jano/README.md

 git clone git@github.com:j4n0/xcode4.git
 ./xcode4/install-templates.sh
 </pre>
-Open XCode and create a new project, you'll see a new *Custom* category.
+Open XCode and create a new project, you'll see a new *Jano* category.